Baffah-matilda/SecureVault-Dashboard/README.md

 - Vite
 - Vanilla CSS (no external UI frameworks)

-Data
-- The app uses `src/data/data.json`.
-Do not change the JSON structure; you may add additional nodes to test performance.

 Recursive Strategy
 - The UI renders the directory tree and file lists using a recursive traversal function: